Last Updated on June 22, 2021 by the staff of TheAllElectricLawn

-While there certainly is a big initial investment, a robot lawnmower will allow you to save a few bucks in operating costs every year.
-If you have been paying landscapers to keep your lawn in good shape, you will realize significant savings in a few years.
+While there certainly is a big initial investment, a robot mower will allow you to save a few bucks in operating costs every year.
+If you have been paying landscapers to keep your lawn in good shape, you will realize costs saving in a few years.
 On the other hand, if you have been mowing your lawn yourself, you would love to get rid of this weekly chore.

 The safety features of robot lawnmowers surpass conventional mowers.
 These mowers use smaller blades to cut grass.
 There isn’t any user interaction with these blades while they are in operation.
 Not only that but since robot lawnmowers sport tilt and lift sensors, the blades instantly shut down if the mower is lifted while in use.
 The safety record for regular lawnmowers is horrendous – each year across the U.S., 6,394 people sustain serious injuries in lawnmower accidents.